Eyuleo/expenses-chart-fm/README.md

 ### What I Learned

-I use chart.js for the first time, I learned how to dynamically fetch json and generate different type of charts.
+I used chart.js for the first time, I learned how to dynamically fetch json and generate different type of charts.